Hoover City Schools return to staggered schedule until Jan. 19 - Shelby County Reporter

 - All students will remain off campus on Wednesdays for at-home, remote learning.

-When students return from Winter Break on Jan.
+When students return from winter break on Jan.
 4, schools will maintain staggered scheduling for the first two weeks.

 With Monday, Jan.
 18 being MLK Jr. Day, all students will resume a five-day week schedule on Tuesday, Jan.
 19.